imvenkata/DLS-404/README.md

 ### Indexing

 This step indexes the chunks (which now include embeddings from the previous combined step) into Azure AI Search.
-It reads the data directly from `data_with_embeddings.json` located in your processed data container.
+It reads the data directly from the processed data in your Azure Blob Storage container.

+#### Option 1: Using the main.py script

-To index data:
+To index data using the main pipeline script:

 ```bash
 # For a specific project